You are here

 One drawback of screened floors is that they allow cold winds and drafts into the hive during the winter.
 Some beekeepers insert solid barriers over the screen or replace the screened bottom board with a solid one during winter preparations.
 Keep in mind that bees are trying to warm only the bee cluster nearer the top of the hive and not the entire volume of a wintering hive.
 For this reason, in many warmer areas of the U.S., including all of Mississippi, beekeepers use screened floors year-round without any special modifications for the winter.

 There are two general types of lids used in U.S. beekeeping: telescoping and migratory lids (Figure 12).
 Telescoping lids are designed to snugly cap the top box of a hive, with the edges of the lid extending a couple of inches over the edge of the box.
 It is designed to produce an insulating air space above an interior divider that is known as the inner cover (Figure 7).
-The air space between the inner cover and inner surface of the lid is typically about 5/8 inch.
+The air space between the inner cover and inner surface of the lid is typically about five-eighths of an inch.
 An inner cover coupled with the telescoping lid can help insulate a colony of bees from winter and summer weather.

 The standard inner cover has an elliptical hole in the center of the divider, which can be fitted with a device known as a bee escape.
 The bee escape allows bees to exit a box of honey, but it has a physical mechanism (springs) that prevents them from reentering the box.
 To remove bees from a box of honey to be harvested, place the inner cover between the box of honey and the rest of the hive.
 Some manufacturers make inner covers with holes designed to hold inverted jars as syrup feeders.